Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Stage2: Routing

 \subsection{Conventional Methods for Routing}

 When VRP was defined in the early stage~\cite{dantzig1959truck}, researchers attempted to find exact methods to explore the exact optimal strategies.

 Researchers attempted to find exact methods for solving VRP at the very beginning when it was early defined and constructed.
 The branch-and-bound method as a common approach for combinatorial optimizations was used as a solution~\cite{toth2002branch}.
 Lagrange relaxation based methods were proposed \cite{Madsen1997Vehicle, Holland1992Adaptation}, by which the problem could be solved with a minimum degree-constrained K-tree problem.
 Besides, Desrochers et al. firstly used the column generation to solve VRP\cite{columngeneration1992}.
 The following column generation based methods initialize the problem with a small subset of variables and compute a corresponding solution, and keep improving the results based on linear programming gradually.
+By formulating VRP as mixed integer programming (MIP), there are also several commercial solvers to generate exact solutions with small problem scales, such as Gurobi, Cplex and SCIP~\cite{bliek1u2014solving, achterberg2009scip, bixby2007gurobi}.
 However, due to the NP-hard nature of VRP, the performances of exact approaches are often poor and computationally expensive.
 The exact methods could only generate results slowly on small-sized datasets.

 As a complementary to the poor performances, many heuristic-based methods were further developed to find near-optimal results instead.
 Compromise to the complexity of VRP and its variants, an acceptable loss on the solution quality can earn great efficiency improvement.
 For instance, the tabu search and local search as conventional metaheuristics were proposed to solve VRP\cite{tabuglover, groer2010library}.
 New solutions in the neighborhood of the current one are continuously established and evaluated.
 On the contrary, genetic algorithms operate in a series of solutions instead of only one solution\cite{goldberg1989genetic, Holland1992Adaptation}.
 Following the idea of genetics, children's solutions are generated from the best solution parents from the previous generation.
 Such an iteration can help to find the approximate optimal.
-Instead of treating objectives to be optimized altogether, ant colony optimizations utilize several ant colonies to optimize different functions: the number of vehicles, the total distance, and others\cite{macs-colony:a}.
+Instead of optimizing all objectives together, ant colony optimizations utilize several ant colonies to optimize different functions: the number of vehicles, the total distance, and others\cite{macs-colony:a}.